Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/domain-model/domain-events.md

 Domain events are part of an aggregate’s public interface.

-An aggregate publishes its domain events.
+An aggregate publishes its domain events,
 Other processes, aggregates, or even external systems,
 Can subscribe to and execute their own logic in response to the domain events.